CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 > 88 major town centres across England and Wales were included in the Guardian’s analysis of Ordnance Survey data.

-This is a very nice and well rounded data story with nicely done visualizations that help uinderstand the problem of declining shops in England.
+This is a lovely and well rounded data story with nicely done visualizations that help understand the problem of declining shops in England.

-_What I think really stands out is the added section at the end of the article about their Methodology.
+_What I think stands out is the added section at the end of the article about their Methodology.
 I think everybody should include that (myself included)._

 ![](https://res.cloudinary.com/civicvision/image/upload/v1549185675/shops_england.png)